open-cogsci/osdoc/content/rovereto2014.md

   The OpenSesame window on start-up.
 --%

-The 'Droid template' provides a good starting point for creating an Android-based experiment.
+The 'Droid template' provides a good starting point for creating Android-based experiments.
 However, in this tutorial we will create the entire experiment from scratch.
-Therefore, we will continue with the 'default template', which is loaded by default when OpenSesame is launched.
+Therefore, we will continue with the 'default template', which is already loaded when OpenSesame is launched (%FigDefaultTemplate).

 %--
 figure: